awsdocs/amazon-ses-developer-guide/doc-source/send-email-windows-server.md

    1. Choose **Outbound Connections**\.

    1. In the **Outbound Connections** dialog box, ensure that the port is 25 or 587\.
-**Note**
-If your mail server is hosted on Amazon EC2, and you plan to send email using port 25, you must first remove the port 25 restrictions for your account\.
-For more information, see [How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.

    1. Choose **Advanced**\.